stjordanis/terra-docs-old/docs/validator-troubleshooting.md

 ---
-id: validator-faq
+id: validator-troubleshooting
-title: Validator FAQ
+title: Validator Troubleshooting
+sidebar_label: Troubleshooting
 ---

 > This is work in progress.
 Mechanisms and values are susceptible to change.